dgraph-io/dgraph-docs/content/enterprise-features/encryption-at-rest.md

      }
    }
    ```
-4. A role with an attached policy that grants access to the secret.
-For example, this policy would grant access to `secret/data/dgraph/alpha`:
+4. Create or use a role with an attached policy that grants access to the secret.
+For example, the following policy would grant access to `secret/data/dgraph/alpha`:
    ```hcl
    path "secret/data/dgraph/*" {
      capabilities = [ "read", "update" ]
    }
    ```
+5. Using the `role_id` generated from the previous step, create a corresponding `secret_id`, and copy the `role_id` and `secret_id` over to local files, like `./dgraph/vault/role_id` and `./dgraph/vault/secret_id`, that will be used by Dgraph Alpha nodes.

-5. On the Vault server, generate the `role-id` and corresponding `secret-id`; and then save these ids on the Dgraph Alpha server.
-To learn more about this step, see [HashiCorp Vault Integration: Docker](https://github.com/dgraph-io/dgraph/blob/master/contrib/config/vault/docker/README.md).
+To learn more about the above steps, see [Dgraph Vault Integration: Docker](https://github.com/dgraph-io/dgraph/blob/master/contrib/config/vault/docker/README.md).

+{{% notice "note" %}}
+The key format for the `acl-field` option can be defined using `acl-format` with the values `base64` (default) or `raw`.
+{{% /notice %}}

+### Example using Dgraph CLI with Hashicorp Vault configuration

-Here is an example of using Dgraph with a Vault server that holds the encryption key:
+The following example shows how to use Dgraph with a Vault server that holds the encryption key:

 ```bash
 dgraph zero --my=localhost:5080 --replicas 1 --raft "idx=1"
 dgraph alpha --my="localhost:7080" --zero="localhost:5080" \
   --vault addr="http://localhost:8200";enc-field="enc_key";enc-format="raw";path="secret/data/dgraph/alpha";role-id-file="./role_id";secret-id-file="./secret_id"
 ```

-If multiple Dgraph Alpha nodes are part of the cluster, you will need to pass the `--encryption_key_file` flag or the `--vault` superflag with appropriate superflag options to each of the Dgraph Alpha nodes.
+If multiple Dgraph Alpha nodes are part of the cluster, you must pass the `--encryption_key_file` flag or the `--vault` superflag with appropriate superflag options to each of the Dgraph Alpha nodes.

 Once an Dgraph Alpha has encryption enabled, the encryption key must be provided in order to start a Dgraph Alpha node.
 If a Dgraph Alpha node restarts, the `--encryption_key_file` flag or the `--vault` superflag must be set along with the key in order to restart successfully.